 Top tips for preparing your dog for your return to work

-If your return to work is not looking likely to happen imminently, and your housing set up allows, it may be a good idea to get your dog used to being left in a different room on their own whilst you are working.
-For example, you could spend a few hours each day working upstairs where you are out of sight and out of reach from your pooch.
+If your return to work is not looking likely to happen imminently, and your housing set-up allows, it may be a good idea to get your dog used to being left in a different room on their own whilst you are working.
+For example, you could spend a few hours each day working upstairs where you are out of sight and out of reach of your dog.

 If your dog is not happy being left on their own, even within your house, you can slowly build up to this.
 Ask your dog to go to their bed and stay there, reward them for doing so.
 Slowly build up the time that they are asked to stay in their bed and gradually increase your distance from them.
 With time you should be able to ask them to stay on their bed while you leave the room and go out of sight.
 You can progress to closing the door with them still in the other room.
 Vary the time that you leave them alone, and once they are ok with this you can try leaving the house altogether for short periods using the same routine.

 It is important to gradually increase the length of time that you leave your dog; do not suddenly leave them alone for several hours.
-It’s likely that you may have had to pop out for errands over the last few months, so hopefully the idea of you leaving the house is not totally new to them.
-If they are particularly anxious you could start by using the technique described in the point above, building up towards leaving for just a few minutes, then gradually increasing the time that they are left alone.
+If they are particularly anxious, you could start by using the technique described in the point above, building up towards leaving for just a few minutes, then gradually increasing the time that they are left alone.

 Be sure to use some of the following suggestions to minimise their distress when you leave.